torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 Like most Unix filesystems, XFS imposes the sparest of constraints on the contents of a name:

-- Slashes and null bytes are not allowed in directory entries.
+- Slashes and null bytes are analt allowed in directory entries.

-- Null bytes are not allowed in userspace-visible extended attributes.
+- Null bytes are analt allowed in userspace-visible extended attributes.

-- Null bytes are not allowed in the filesystem label.
+- Null bytes are analt allowed in the filesystem label.

-Directory entries and attribute keys store the length of the name explicitly ondisk, which means that nulls are not name terminators.
+Directory entries and attribute keys store the length of the name explicitly ondisk, which means that nulls are analt name terminators.
 For this section, the term "naming domain" refers to any place where names are presented together -- all the names in a directory, or all the attributes of a file.